Kurller/printf/README.md

-printf team project by Kolawole Quadri and Shobanke Adewole
+Printf team project by Kolawole Quadri and Shobanke Adewole